sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 The switch does not display RADIUS specified DACL’s in the running configuration.
 The ACL however shows up in the user interface show commands.
 The ACL configuration is only applied on the client-connected-port for the duration of the authenticated client session and is not persistent.
 The ACLs sent by RADIUS are in extended ACL syntax style and are validated just like user created ACLs.
 The Dynamic ACLs on the switch are managed by the PAC application and hence cannot be deleted by the user.

 Generally, any static ACLs (created by user) applied on the port are operationally removed prior to applying the dynamic ACL on the port.
 Once the application created dynamic ACL is removed/deleted, the static ACLs is re-applied on the port.
 Essentially, static ACLs and dynamic ACLs are mutually exclusive.
 However if Open Authentication is configured on the port, the static ACLs and dynamic ACLs co-exist on the port.
 In such situations, the static ACLs have lower priority than the dynamic ACLs attached on the port.
 In situations where the client IP address changes, PAC gets to know about it via dhcp-snooping binding tables and the application created ACLs are automatically updated to accommodate the operational change like a changed client IP address.
+If the client IP address change is not known to dhcp-snooping (and to PAC)), traffic flow for the client may not be in sync with the ACLs.

 ### 2.2.4 Named ACLs